LapazPhp/Odango/README.md

 [![Build Status](https://travis-ci.org/LapazPhp/Odango.svg?branch=master)](https://travis-ci.org/LapazPhp/Odango)

-Odango is function compositor inspired by Aspect Oriented Programming (AOP).
+Odango is a function compositor inspired by Aspect Oriented Programming (AOP).

 To separate concerns is better practice even if you don't know AOP, for example caching, logging, transaction, security filter, event dispatching or such as.